 Header image courtesy of encoreTVB

+Gloomy weather keeping you in?
 Fear not—we’re here to recommend more television series for your entertainment!
 If you’ve already seen all the titles from our previous round-up of classic TVB dramas, here are 10 TVB period drama series to watch instead.
-Hit the shops for your favourite snacks, and hurry home for a weekend of TV bingeing!
+Hit the shops for snacks and hurry home for a weekend of TV bingeing!

-There are so many television series, movies, and spin-offs that are based on the Condor Heroes series, originally penned by the famous Hong Kong wuxia martial arts novelist, Jin Yong.
+There are so many television series, movies, and spin-offs that are based on the Condor Heroes series, originally penned by the famous Hong Kong wuxia (武俠; “martial heroes”) novelist, Jin Yong.
 Despite being preceded by another drama series of the same name in 1976, this 1983 version is the well-loved classic and is also the adaptation that Jin Yong himself has claimed to like the most.

 The pair eventually develop a romance, but such a relationship is forbidden by the rules of the martial arts community, and much of the story involves Yeung improving his skills from different characters, all while his relationship is strained and tested.